kashirin-alex/swc-db/README.md

 ###### Commercial License

-    For a Commercial Purpose License, in-case GPLv3 License limit your commercial activites.
+    For a Commercial Purpose License in-case activities limited by GPLv3.
-    You are welcome send an email to kashirin.alex@gmail.com with your Commercial requirements.
+    You are welcome to inquiry with requirements via kashirin.alex@gmail.com

 ***